 Iran is a country with ten times Israel’s population, nearly 80 times Israel’s size, and 10 per cent of the world’s oil.
 It aims to be the strongest power in the region and to export its radical ideology throughout the world.
 Iran’s leaders frequently call for the eradication of the State of Israel and have promoted anti-Semitism including denial of the Holocaust.

 The danger posed by Iran to stability in the region threatens to be greatly enhanced by its rapid development of nuclear weapons technology.
 Iran claims that its nuclear programme is purely for civilian purposes, but in 2002, the International Atomic Energy Agency (IAEA), which monitors nuclear programmes on behalf of the UN, discovered that Iran had been systematically lying about the true extent of its programme for many years.
 In 2009 it was revealed that Iran had continued to deceive the world, when a secret uranium enrichment facility at Fordow was exposed by Western intelligence agencies.

-Iran has repeatedly refused to explain evidence held by the IAEA that it has been developing nuclear weapons technology.
-Most Western governments believe that Iran’s true goal is the development of nuclear weapons capability.
+Iran has repeatedly failed to explain evidence held by the IAEA that it has been developing nuclear weapons technology.
+Most Western governments believe that Iran’s true goal in its nuclear programme has been the acquisition of nuclear weapons.
 In November 2011, the IAEA issued a detailed report on the structure of Iran’s secret nuclear weapons research.

 Destabilising the region